Margarito Bautista: Colonia Industrial de la Nueva Jerusalén

 Bautista was not the only Mexican-Mormon unsatisfied with the 1946 reconciliation of the LDS Church and Third Convention.
 In August 1947, fifty-nine convencionistas and four leaders (Lorenzo Cuautli, Leonardo Belmont, Francisco Sandoval, and Candido de la Cruz) who also abstained from the reconciliation joined Bautista in the municipality of Ozumba.
 There, Bautista founded Colonia Industrial de la Nueva Jerusalén (Colonia Industrial), their own independent community named for the New Jerusalem.
 Most of Colonia Industrial's original members left when they could not obtain employment, but Bautista remained, and enough of the community was left that it continued.

 Under Bautista's leadership, Colonia Industrial practiced communitarian economics inspired by the early church's United Order, placing private property in a community trust that titled deeds back to families based on need.
 Colonia Industrial also practiced plural marriage, though Bautista applied a strict set of rules of his own creation to guide the program, including a thirty-seven-point set of instructions on plural courtship.
 For example, only men already sealed to a single woman could enter the practice of plural marriage, and after selecting a second wife, he had to prove his fidelity to his first wife for five years without courting the second woman in order to qualify for the practice.

 Colonia Industrial became fractious sometimes, and historian Jason Dormady wrote, "Like most utopian experiments, it was a train wreck."
 Shared property and plural marriage sparked some strife, and a food warehouse was even destroyed in an act of arson.
 Despite these bumps, however, Colonia Industrial persisted, and under Bautista's leadership it eventually thrived.

-Bautista passed away on August 4, 1961, at the age of eighty-three.
+Bautista died on August 4, 1961, at the age of eighty-three.